DorkyDubs/TechEdWk01ProjectPage/README.md

 🎯 Were there any requirements or goals that you were not quite able to achieve?

 stretch goals, the "app.js" section is currently essetially defunct ass it won't properly restore original elements.
-Left them in and consider it still workable but maybe imagine the buttons don't actually function
+Left them in and consider it still workable if you take out the comment code either end but maybe imagine the buttons don't actually function

 🎯 If so, could you please tell us what was it that you found difficult about these tasks?